 This programme will help strengthen and diversify the options by which the socioeconomic benefits can be achieved.
-In order for climate change adaptation to be successful, there is a need for flexible and diversified livelihood systems and in the face of a changing climate, the programme projects can prove to be cost effective through investments in both agriculture and livestock production, soil fertility management and terrestrial ecosystems management. proposed activities represent good international practice of conservation farming and are generally acknowledged as requiring less inputs with maintenance costs.
+In order for climate change adaptation to be successful, there is a need for flexible and diversified livelihood systems and in the face of a changing climate, the programme projects can prove to be cost effective through investments in both rain fed and irrigated agriculture and livestock production, soil fertility management and, terrestrial ecosystems management and livestock production.
+The proposed activities represent good international practice of conservation farmingagriculture and are generally acknowledged as requiring less inputs with maintenance costs.

 About five percent of Zimbabwe's maize-growing area is currently under conservation agriculture, with only about 300 000 Zimbabwean farmers adopting the practice.
 Conservation agriculture, has advantages of reducing waste of inputs and hence reduced costs.
-The farmers who have adopted conservation farming have been able to harvest about three times more from their small plots, (harvesting about two tonnes per hectare for maize), than they produced under conventional agriculture (\leq 1.0 t/ha).
-Furthermore, they can double their legume production, making them able to feed their families - the increased yields actually provide a surplus which they can sell, thereby improving their livelihoods while contributing to the national food basket.Benefits of good farming practices of conservation agriculture and water harvesting will be cost effective relative to inputs and losses likely to be incurred in their absence.
+The farmers who have adopted conservation farming have been able to harvest about three times more from their small plots, (harvesting about two tonnes per hectare for maize), than they produced under conventional agriculture (≤1.0 t/ha).
+Furthermore, they can double their legume production, making them able to feed their families - the increased yields actually provide a surplus which they can sell, thereby improving their livelihoods while contributing to the national food basket.
+Benefits of good farming practices of conservation agriculture and water harvesting will be cost effective relative to inputs and losses likely to be incurred in their absence.

-Although the initial production cost for conservation farming systems are higher in the initial years of implementation (need for labour, rippers and herbicides), they give higher yields (about 105 % more than conventional6 in the long run with the production per unit input cheaper than the conventional system.
+Although the initial production cost for conservation farming systems are higher in the initial years of implementation (need for labour, rippers and herbicides), they give higher yields (about 105 % more than conventional in the long run with the production per unit input cheaper than the conventional system.
 A comparison of gross margins from conservation farming vs conventional farming practices shows that the cost of producing one tonne of maize under conservation farming in the first three years can be US\$146 for inexperienced farmers whilst for those experienced farmers the cost can be as low as US\$126 per ton of maize produced.
 On the other hand, the conventional farming system can be as high as US\$239 per ton.
 Furthermore, the returns per labour hour under conservation farming ranges from US10.4 cents - 17.7 depending on the experience of the farmer whilst returns are around 9.8 US cents under conventional farming.
-When considering the returns to use of fertiliser, conservation farming can yield about US\$0.79 per dollar invested whilst conventional farming gives US\$0.07 per dollar invested7.
+When considering the returns to use of fertiliser, conservation farming can yield about US\$0.79 per dollar invested whilst conventional farming gives US\$0.07 per dollar invested.
 Higher yields in conservation farming are attributed to improved management and targeted and appropriate application of fertilizers, frequent weed control, correct operations such as planting5.
-Other studies showed that conservation farming using planting basins, rippers
+Other studies showed that conservation farming using planting basins, rippers and conventional farming gave gross margins of US\$/ha 44.00, 104.00 and 19.28 respectively.